Everything You Need to Know About Colonia del Sacramento — 15 Questions Answered

 Q: What are the must-see spots?

-Sunset over the Rio de la Plata: Western-facing waterfront, grab Tannat wine ($5), join locals on the waterfront wall.
+Sunset over the Rio de la Plata: Head to the western-facing waterfront, grab a Tannat wine ($5), and join the locals along the waterfront wall.

 Vintage cars: Dozens parked as displays throughout the old quarter.
 Free.

-Plaza de Toros Real de San Carlos: Crumbling 10,000-seat bullring, 5km from old town.
+Plaza de Toros Real de San Carlos: A crumbling 10,000-seat bullring, 5km from the old town.
 Free exterior access.

 Q: Are the museums worth it?

 They're small and inexpensive (UYU $50-60 each).
 The Museo Portugues is the most informative.
-The Museo del Automovil appeals to car enthusiasts.
+The Museo del Automovil rewards car enthusiasts.
 None is essential — the old quarter itself is the attraction.

 Food & Drink

 For parrilla (Uruguayan BBQ): La Florida near the beaches does excellent asado de tira (short ribs, $16).
-Barbot in the old quarter has intimate candlelit dining with pasta and local mushrooms ($18).
+Barbot in the old quarter offers intimate candlelit dining with pasta and local mushrooms ($18).

 Q: What's the local drink?

 Tannat wine.
 Uruguay's signature grape — bold, deep reds that pair perfectly with steak.
-A bottle from any wine shop: UYU $200-500 (~$5-12).
-If you're staying overnight, take it to the waterfront for sunset.
+A bottle from any wine shop runs UYU $200-500 (~$5-12).
+Staying overnight?
+Carry one to the waterfront for sunset.

-Bodega Narbona (75km northwest in the Carmelo wine region) is worth a half-day trip for serious wine lovers — tastings UYU $500 (~$12), restaurant on a stunning estate.
+Bodega Narbona (75km northwest in the Carmelo wine region) rewards a half-day trip for serious wine lovers — tastings UYU $500 (~$12), plus a restaurant on a stunning estate.

 Logistics